Dual Diagnosis Treatment Tuscaloosa, AL

 Northwest Alabama Mental Health Center Start Program - 38.7 miles from Tuscaloosa, AL

-Northwest Alabama Mental Health Center Start Program is a dual diagnosis treatment center in Fayette, AL that offers treatment for substance abuse and mental health disorders that include panic disorder as well as binge eating.
+Northwest Alabama Mental Health Center Start Program is a dual diagnosis treatment center in Fayette, Alabama that provides treatment for mental health and substance abuse disorders that include bipolar disorder as well as schizoid personality disorder.

 Address: 2584 Highway 96, Fayette, AL 35555 in Fayette County